grafana/alloy/docs/developer/release/6-publish-release.md

 3. Add a footer to the `Notable Changes` section:

     `For a full list of changes, please refer to the [CHANGELOG](https://github.com/grafana/agent/blob/RELEASE_VERSION/CHANGELOG.md)!`

     Do not substitute the value for `CHANGELOG`.

 4. At the bottom of the release page, perform the following:
-    - Tick the check box to "add a discussion" under the category for "announcements".
     - For a Release Candidate, tick the checkbox to "pre-release".
     - For a Stable Release or Patch Release, tick the checkbox to "set as the latest release".